music-suite/music-suite/docs/src/User-Guide.md

 retrograde $ seq [c,d,e]
 ```

-### Translation-invariant types
+### Translation-sensitive and translation-invariant types

 We can think of our time types as coming in two shapes:

-- Translation-invariant types such as `Duration` are "floating" without being anchored to specific start/stop time (though they still have a duration)
+- Translation-invariant types have a duration, but no position.
+They occur "outside of time".
+For example `Duration`, `Note` and `Voice` are translation-invariant types.
-- Translation-variant types such as `Span` have both a specific duration and a specific point in which they "occur" relative to ther events.
+- Translation-sensitive types have both a specific duration and a specific point in which they "occur".
+For example `Time`, `Span` and `Score` are translation-sensitive types.

-Note that this does *not* invalidate the laws.
+Note that this does not invalidate the `Transformable` laws.

 ### Spans as time intervals